-As at March 31, 2016 and March 31, 2015 and for the years ended March 31, 2016 and 2015 (in thousands of Canadian dollars, except per share amounts)
+As at March 31, 2017 and March 31, 2016 and for the years ended March 31, 2017 and 2016 (in thousands of Canadian dollars, except per share amounts)

-NOTE 01 Corporate Information
+Corporate Information

-Through its principal subsidiaries, Canaccord Genuity Group Inc. (the Company) is a leading independent, full-service investment dealer in Canada with capital markets operations in Canada, the United Kingdom (UK) and Europe, the United States of America (US), Australia, China and Dubai.
-The Company also has wealth management operations in Canada, the UK and Europe, and Australia.
+Through its principal subsidiaries, Canaccord Genuity Group Inc. (the Company) is a leading independent, full-service investment dealer in Canada with capital markets operations in Canada, the United Kingdom (UK), Europe, and Dubai, the United States of America (US), Australia, and China.
+The Company also has wealth management operations in Canada, the US, the UK and Europe, and Australia.
 The Company has operations in each of the two principal segments of the securities industry: capital markets and wealth management.
 Together, these operations offer a wide range of complementary investment products, brokerage services and investment banking services to the Company's private, institutional and corporate clients.

 Canaccord Genuity Group Inc. was incorporated on February 14, 1997 by the filing of a memorandum and articles with the Registrar of Companies for British Columbia under the Company Act (British Columbia) and continues in existence under the Business Corporations Act (British Columbia).
 The Company's head office is located at Suite 2200 - 609 Granville Street, Vancouver, British Columbia, V7Y 1H2.
-The Company's registered office is located at Suite 1000 - 840 Howe Street, Vancouver, British Columbia, V6Z 2M1.
+The Company's registered office is located at Suite 400-725 Granville Street, Vancouver, British Columbia, V7Y 1G5.